slatron/slatron.github.io/_posts/2014-10-05-crosstronica-app-plan.markdown

 ---
 layout: post
-title:  "Crosstronic App General Plan"
+title:  "Crosstronica App General Plan"
 date:   2014-10-05 12:18:24
-categories: crosstronic
+categories: crosstronica
 ---
 I've never been good at keeping up with blog entries.
 Part of that is because I always try and start one with no purpose other than journaling.
 That's never enough to keep me focused on writing.